PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/video_pipelines/video_classification.en.md

 #### 2.2 Integration with Python Script
 * The above command line is for quickly experiencing and viewing the effect.
 Generally speaking, in a project, it is often necessary to integrate through code.
-You can complete the rapid inference of the production line with just a few lines of code.
+You can complete the rapid inference of the pipeline with just a few lines of code.
 The inference code is as follows:

 ```python
 from paddlex import create_pipeline